zhuowei/blueshrimp/README.md

 bumble-pair --mode classic device.json android-netsim DA:4C:10:DE:17:00
 # accept pairing in terminal and in emulator, then Ctrl+C after pairing completes
 python3 blueshrimp.py
+# you may need to run it twice for some reason...
 ```

 ## Tools